LispCookbook/cl-cookbook/hashes.md

 ##Testing for the Presence of a Key in a Hash Table

-The first value returned by `gethash` is the object in the hash table that's associated with the key you provided as an argument to `gethash` or NIL if no value exists for this key.
+The first value returned by `gethash` is the object in the hash table that's associated with the key you provided as an argument to `gethash` or `nil` if no value exists for this key.
 This value can act as a [generalized boolean](http://www.lispworks.com/documentation/HyperSpec/Body/26_glo_g.htm#generalized_boolean">generalized boolean) if you want to test for the presence of keys.

 ~~~lisp
 * (defparameter *my-hash* (make-hash-table))